Injection Therapy For Pain Management

 In many cases, patients experience relief from a trigger point after one injection.
 Patients with chronic conditions like fibromyalgia and myofascial pain syndrome may experience recurring trigger points.
 These cases may require regular or multiple injections.

-Dr. Dax Trujillo offers several treatment options to help patients manage muscle and joint pain, including injections.
 If you think you may benefit from injection therapy and would like to schedule a consultation with Dr. Trujillo, please contact our office at 928-532-1605.
+Summit Healthcare Pain Clinic serves Show Low, AZ and surrounding areas.